What is Safeguarding?

 We would like to work with parents to ensure pupils use the internet safely.
-This video can be viewed with your child and is designed to help young children aged 4 - 7 to learn about keeping safe on-line.
+These videos can be viewed with your child and is designed to help young children aged 4 - 7 to learn about keeping safe on-line.

 Please use this link here and the Staying Safe Online document below for further information from the Nottingham Safeguarding Children Board website for an E-Safety leaflet and strategy.

 The internet is fantastic for playing games, learning and watching videos but you need to use it wisely and with adult approval.

 Here are some great sites where you can play games to help you learn more about staying safe online.

 There is information in Urdu,Hindi and Punjabi below

 If you are worried about anything upsetting that you have seen online, then please talk to an adult at home or at school.